RoushTech/RoushTech.Async/README.md

 Please make pull requests onto a currently in-development branch, do not make pull requests to master they will be rejected.

+Tests are highly appreciated and code may be rejected if substantial changes are made and current tests do not cover the functionality added.

 #License

 Please see LICENSE file for details.